 As such, Environmental Management (EM) deserves due attention to ensure sustainable development for the benefit of future generations.
 Everyone has a responsibility to play a role to protect our environment, and this extends to animals as well.
 However, certain individuals should play a leading role in promoting the EM initiative.

 Environmental Management is primarily concerned with offering research and different views on the use and conservation of the environment.
 The field of environmental management encompasses the protection of habitat and natural resources as well as the control of hazards.

 Natural hazards can cause terrible damage to the environment.
 Therefore, disaster prevention plans need to be put in place to prevent severe impacts on the environment.
 On the other hand, human beings are the principal users of the environment as urban development continues hence their actions need to be closely monitored.

 Environmental Management should encompass a wide range of viewpoints and approaches in order to protect our environment.
 EM should also include the work of academics, the business community, interest groups, researchers and government.
-These groups constitute the significant stakeholders who can have considerable influence on the management of the environment.
+These groups constitute significant stakeholders who can have considerable influence on the management of the environment.

 Role Of Environmental Managers In Community

-Environmental managers are also known as sustainability managers, and they are responsible for monitoring the environmental performance in different sectors of the society.
+Environmental managers are also known as sustainability managers, and they are responsible for monitoring environmental performance in different sectors of society.
 The industries that usually have an impact on the environment include private, public and voluntary organisations.

 Environmental managers also have a crucial role in examining corporate activities since they have a high impact on the environment through manufacturing processes.
 In every community, there is some activity, but some corporations are primarily concerned about their profit goals at the expense of the natural environment.